FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </pre>
 </div>

 Finally, the star of the show (*in my heart*): it's Torkoal!
 What is there to say?
 She is the [*Tried and True*](../projects/ribbon-master-tracker) Trick Room sweeper.
 On this team, **she can play both an offensive and supportive role**, with **Helping Hand** chosen over a third attack.
-There are a great many leads which you can reduce to ash by simply providing a Helping Hand boost to Charizard.
+There are a great many leads which you can reduce to ash by simply providing a Helping Hand boost to Charizard on rip.

-This Torkoal is my beloved Pokemon and has been with me since Generation 6.
+This Torkoal is my beloved Partner Pokemon and has been with me since Generation 6.
 She has every ribbon she can get.
 I am happy that she continues to find new friends to play with, season after season.

 ### Possible Alterations

-There is a real argument to be made for replacing Helping Hand with **Earth Power** so as not to get walled out completely by the Flash-Fire-having Ceruledge.
+There is a real argument to be made for replacing Helping Hand with **Earth Power** so as not to get walled out completely by the Flash-Fire-having Ceruledge in certain board states.
 I say you haven't lived until you've won on the first turn with a **Helping-Hand-Solar-Power-Sun-Boosted Heat Wave**.
-But I won't deny that the team's Ceruledge matchup is somewhat difficult.
+But I won't deny that the team's Ceruledge matchup is still somewhat difficult, even with Venusaur and Incineroar on the roster.

 ### Offensive Calcs To Know
 * 32+ SpA Charcoal Torkoal Helping Hand Eruption (150 BP) vs. 32 HP  / 12 SpD Farigiraf in Sun: 252-297 (111 - 130.8%) -- guaranteed OHKO